-Your job interviewer may ask you if you’re willing to travel.
-But, typically, you’ll only get this question if the job requires some regular level of travel.
-If an interviewer asks this question, it’s to see if you’re willing and able to travel as much as the job requires.
+If you're applying for a job that will require some regular travel, you should prepare for that question in your interview.
+When an interviewer asks this question, it’s to see if you’re willing and able to travel as much as the job requires.
 If you’ve applied for a job like this, it’s a good idea to think about how to answer questions about travel.

 How to Answer Interview Questions About Travel

 Know the travel requirements beforehand.
 Ideally, you should know if the job requires travel before you apply.
-If you know you absolutely cannot travel for work, do not apply to jobs that require regular travel.
+If you know you absolutely cannot travel for work, simply don't apply for those sorts of jobs.

 Ask the interviewer clarifying questions.
 Questions about your willingness to travel give you the chance to ask questions about the type of travel required.
 Even if you’re willing to travel, you can ask follow-up questions to learn more about the travel that may be required.
 For example, you might ask how much travel is involved (if the job listing didn’t state this).

 Explain how you’ve traveled in the past.
 When answering questions about traveling, explain how and where you traveled for previous jobs.
 Answers like this show that you have experience with work-related travel, which will place you ahead of other candidates who lack this experience.

 Focus on how you can help the company.
-When answering questions about travel, avoid answers that explain how you benefit from travel.
+When answering questions about travel, avoid answers that explain how you enjoy the benefits of travel.
 For example, don’t say that you love free hotel rooms or the chance to travel the world on the company’s dime.
 Instead, emphasize why you think travel is important for the job.

 I’m very willing to travel.
-I have worked as a sales representative in the past, and that work required 50 percent travel time.
-I know this job requires 25 percent travel time, and I’m willing and able to travel when needed for this company.
+I have worked as a sales representative in the past, and that work required 50% travel time.
+I know this job requires 25% travel time, and I’m willing and able to travel when needed for this company.

 I’m definitely willing to travel.
 I believe it’s extremely important to meet regularly with my clients face-to-face to develop our working relationship.
 However, could I have a bit more information on the type of travel required for this job, to get a better sense of the job schedule?
 Would this travel be weekly, or once every few weeks or months?